kacole2/chef-jumpsquares/README.md

 jumpsquares Cookbook
 ====================
-This cookbook will install a <a href="http://jumpsquares.net">JumpSquares</a> application on an ubuntu or debian machine.
+This cookbook will install the <a href="http://jumpsquares.net">JumpSquares</a> application on an ubuntu or debian machine.
 Only use this if you feel like you want to play around.
 Otherwise, it's probably a safer idea to download the <a href="http://kendrickcoleman.com/index.php/Ruby-on-Rails-Projects/jumpsquares-a-new-kind-of-bookmark.html">appliance version</a> that's pre-built.
-This was an attempt to make my first chef cookbook.
+This was an attempt to make my first chef cookbook with my own project.
+In addition, directly downloading from my source doesn't include the 250+ types of application types.

 Requirements
 ------------
-Tested with Ubuntu 12.06.03
+Tested with Ubuntu 12.04.03

-#### Other cookbooks used:
+#### Other cookbooks required:
 - `apt` - used to update packages to the latest
 - `openssl` - requirements for postgresql
 - `rvm` - installs RVM and rubies.
 Suggested ruby to install is ruby-2.1.2